sickle-in-africa/bde.intro-epidemiology/_episodes/02-study-designs.md

 When is it desirable to use a particular study design?
 ---
-The goal of every epidemiological study is to gather correct and sharply defined data on the relationship between an exposure and a health-­related state or an event in a population.
+The goal of every epidemiological study is to gather correct and sharply defined data on the relationship between an exposure and a health-related state or an event in a population.
 The three main study designs represent different ways of gathering this information.

 - **Experimetal studies**: Investigators conduct an experimental study when they wish to learn about a prevention or treatment for a disease.
 In addition, they conduct this type of study when they need data with a high degree of validity that is simply not possible in an observational study.
 When the difference between groups is small, even a small degree of bias or confounding can create or mask an effect